Skip to main content

 About Chornobyl Radiation and Ecological

-The Chornobyl Radiation and Ecological Biosphere Reserve encompasses approximately 227,000 hectares within the Chornobyl Exclusion Zone in northern Kyiv Oblast, making it the largest nature reserve in Ukraine.
-Established in 2016, thirty years after the catastrophic nuclear disaster of 1986, the reserve represents one of the most remarkable experiments in rewilding as nature has reclaimed the abandoned human landscape in the absence of human habitation.
-The area serves as both a scientific laboratory for studying the effects of radiation on ecosystems and a de facto wildlife sanctuary.
+The Chornobyl Radiation and Ecological Biosphere Reserve encompasses approximately 226,965 hectares within the Chornobyl Exclusion Zone in northern Kyiv Oblast, making it the largest nature reserve in Ukraine.
+[1] Established by presidential decree on 26 April 2016 — exactly thirty years after the catastrophic nuclear disaster — the reserve also holds UNESCO Man and the Biosphere Programme status.
+[2] It represents one of the most remarkable rewilding experiments in the world, as nature has reclaimed the abandoned human landscape in the absence of human habitation since 1986, while also serving as a living laboratory for studying the long-term effects of radiation on ecosystems.

 Wildlife Ecosystems

 In the decades since human evacuation, wildlife populations have rebounded dramatically within the exclusion zone.
 Wolves, wild boar, moose, red deer, roe deer, and European bison now roam freely through abandoned towns and overgrown farmland.
-Przewalski's horses introduced in 1998 have established a self-sustaining population.
-Over 200 bird species inhabit the zone including white-tailed eagles, black storks, eagle owls, and various raptors.
-The Pripyat River floodplain supports thriving populations of beavers, otters, and numerous fish species.
+[1] Przewalski's horses were introduced into the exclusion zone in 1998 and have established a self-sustaining free-roaming population of approximately 150 individuals.
+[2] A total of 245 bird species inhabit the zone including white-tailed eagles, black storks, eagle owls, and various raptors.
+[3] The Pripyat River floodplain supports thriving populations of beavers, otters, and numerous fish species.

 Flora Ecosystems